Public Health Career Guide: Human Services

 Spotlight On: Home Health Aides

 Those who work as home health aides shoulder a great deal of responsibility for their patients.
-The majority of their clients are elderly, chronically ill, disabled, or somehow impaired in a way that makes it difficult to live independently.
+Most of their clients are elderly, chronically ill, disabled, or somehow impaired in a way that makes it difficult to live independently.
 Home health aides might do everything from helping with personal hygiene tasks, such as bathing or dressing, to checking vital signs and arranging transportation to doctor’s appointments.
 Some provide light housekeeping services and companionship as well.

 Home health aides usually work for home health or hospice agencies and therefore must comply with a variety of regulations and work under the auspices of other healthcare professionals, such as registered nurses.
 Those who work for agencies that receive government reimbursement for services must have state certification or pass a competency examination.
 Some states offer on-the-job training to those who hold a minimum of a high school diploma, but other states require formal education in order for a home health aide to begin entry-level work.
 Those who have higher education or formal training usually see the best prospects for advancement.